Background

 Cookbook covered every layer of the stack.
 Style foundations: typography, semantic and perceptual color (light and dark), shape, dimension, line, icons, sound.
 Layout: device breakpoints, units and measurements, grid, spacing, page templates.
 Accessibility guides.
 45+ cross-platform components.

-Above the component layer: Strategies — six higher-order docs covering how components work together in real product scenarios.
-Navigation, Search Navigation, Sheets vs. Dialogs, Forms, Connectivity & Outages, Delight.
-Not just what to use — when and why.
+Above the component layer: Strategies, six higher-order docs covering how components work together in real product scenarios.
+Navigation, Search Navigation, Sheets vs. Dialogs, Forms, Connectivity & Outages, and Delight.
+Not just what to use, but when and why.

-Contribution had a formal five-stage process — Intro, Discover, Suggest, Support, Document — so any team could add patterns without bypassing quality standards or bottlenecking the systems team.
+Contribution had a formal five-stage process, Intro, Discover, Suggest, Support, and Document, so any team could add patterns without bypassing quality standards or bottlenecking the systems team.
 We negotiated a 15% engineering tech debt budget with leadership to fund cross-platform delivery.
 Governance designed in, not bolted on.

 Adoption

-Impact tracked through quarterly surveys — designer-to-engineer communication, documentation quality, development velocity.
-Scores improved every quarter.
+Impact tracked through quarterly surveys, designer-to-engineer communication, documentation quality, and development velocity.
+Average satisfaction moved from 0.38 to 0.52 across the categories we tracked.

 Outcomes